udaysarma/bx-test/README.md

 ---

+## Important Note About AI Detection Features
+The screenshots in this README demonstrate AI-powered detection and highlighting of search bars and products (such as JioMart Search Bar Highlight and FlipKart Products Highlight).

+Please note: The implementation code for these AI detection features is located in:

+- Branch: `uday/discover-search-forms`
+- Directory: `./explore` folder

+Due to time constraints, this experimental code was not merged into the main branch or integrated into the `./bx-task-be` folder before submission.

 ## Highlighting of search bar when we find it in page

 Below are some example images showing the search bar highlighting feature: